On Robust Cross-View Consistency in Self-Supervised Monocular Depth Estimation: EXPERIMENTS

-The ablation study is conducted on KITTI to highlight the effectiveness of the proposed two cross-view consistency losses.
+The following ablation study is conducted on KITTI using the most lightweight version (R18 LR) to highlight the effectiveness of the proposed two cross-view consistency losses.
 Table \ref{tab:ablation} shows the detailed results by adding specific loss to the baseline method.
 We trained the models of Monodepth2 \cite{godard2019digging} with resolution $640\times 192$ and batch size 4 as the baseline, taking the same setting as ours (R18 LR).